knightss27/grafana-network-weathermap/website/docs/reference.md

 # Reference

 This page documents all editing fields with their expected inputs and usage.
-It is not descriptive about _how_ to use these fields.
+It is not necessarily descriptive about _how_ to use some of these fields.

 ## Node